-- 1. A facility for the treatment of abuse of alcohol or drugs; - A halfway house for recovering alcohol and drug abusers; - 3.
-A facility for the care of adults during the day; - 4.
-A residential facility for groups;
+1. A facility for the treatment of abuse of alcohol or drugs;

+2. A halfway house for recovering alcohol and drug abusers;

+3. A facility for the care of adults during the day;

+4. A residential facility for groups;

+5. An acaptat to provide personal care carriage in the home:

-- 5. An agency to provide personal care services in the home; - 6.
-A facility for transitional living for released offenders: - 7.
-A home for individual residential care; - 8.
-A behavioral healthcare peer recovery support [recovery] organization; and - 9.
-A community health worker pool.
+5. An agency to provide personal care services in the home; 6.
+A facility for transitional living for released offenders;

+- A home for individual residential care; A behavioral healthcare poor recovery support [recovery] organization; and - community health worker pool.]
+(Deleted by amendment.)